Business e-mail compromise worsens malware threat to SA

 Comms under attack

-According to Check Point’s Global Threat Index for August 2023, the communications sector has displaced healthcare as the second most impacted industry this year.
+According to insight from Check Point, globally, the communications sector has displaced healthcare as the second most impacted industry this year.

-Further insight by Check Point confirmed that education/research was the most targeted, then government/military in third place.
+Check Point listed the education and research sector as the most targeted, with government/military in third place.

 Communications is also the most targeted sector in Africa, except for South Africa where ISPs and government are the most targeted.